GAIMJKP/Keras_SuperResolution_PerceptualLoss/README.md

 --upscale_factor           upscale factor (default:x4)
---mode                     upscaling method, two options: 'NN' for NN interpolation, 'TS' for transposed convolution --loss                     loss function, two options: 'perceptual' for perceptual loss, 'mse' for MSE loss --train_data_dir           path to test dataset, must contain LR_folder and HR_folder --HR_folder                where low-resolution data are saved, specify the folder name --LR_folder                where high-resolution data are saved, specify the folder name --load_weight_dir          path to saved weight/checkpoint
+--mode                     upscaling method, two options: 'NN' for NN interpolation, 'TS' for transposed convolution --loss                     loss function, two options: 'perceptual' for perceptual loss, 'mse' for MSE loss --LR_input_size            if the size of the input low-resolution image is 88x88 then type in 88 (default:88) --test_data_dir           path to test dataset, must contain LR_folder and HR_folder --HR_folder                where low-resolution data are saved, specify the folder name --LR_folder                where high-resolution data are saved, specify the folder name --load_weight_dir          path to saved weight/checkpoint